Construction materials for the future

 Another point where the researchers are working to reduce CO2 emissions involves lowering the clinker content of the cement.
 Since the supply of established cement substitutes and concrete additives such as blast furnace slag and fly ash from coal power plants is declining sharply, the specialists at Fraunhofer IBP are exploring suitable alternative materials that are locally available in the volumes needed: clays.
 There are various types of clay in Germany.
 Activated either thermally or mechanochemically, they can be added to the cement as supplementary cementitious materials (SCM).

 In the LOCALAY project, a group of researchers from Fraunhofer IBP are studying formulas based on different types of clay for low-carbon binders with reduced cement clinker or no cement at all.
 The ultimate aim is to use the new formulas in mass-produced construction materials.
 To achieve this, the team is identifying and analyzing clay deposits.
-They have also developed a reactivity test they use to quickly clarify how specific types of clay need to be activated, depending on the purpose for which they are used, and are testing aspects such as ease of processing and durability.
+They have also used a reactivity test they use to quickly clarify how specific types of clay need to be activated, depending on the purpose for which they are used, and are testing aspects such as ease of processing and durability.

 The primary source of clay in Germany is excavated soil.
 At 125 million metric tons a year, the soil represents the country’s biggest source of mineralic waste materials.
-To tap into this potential, the Fraunhofer researchers are growing their skills in soil analysis accordingly, from processing of excavated soil to separation of the clay fraction and utilization of the finest types of clay found in filter cakes such as those produced during rinsing of vegetables.
+To tap into this potential, the Fraunhofer researchers are growing their skills in soil analysis accordingly, from processing of excavated soil to separation of the clay fraction and utilization of the finest types of clay found in filter cakes such as those produced during rinsing of stones.

 Ancient technology brought forward to the present day